shyakx/akazuba_florist/backend/EMAIL_SETUP.md

 For production deployment:

-1. **Use a dedicated email service** like SendGrid, Mailgun, or AWS SES
+1. **Use a dedicated email service** like SendGrid, Mailgun, or other SMTP providers
 2. **Set up proper DNS records** (SPF, DKIM, DMARC)
 3. **Monitor email delivery** and bounce rates
 4. **Implement rate limiting** to prevent abuse